 PGY-1 Pharmacy Residency Program at Norwalk Hospital

-The purpose of the PGY1 Residency Program at Nuvance Health – Norwalk Hospital is to build on the Doctor of Pharmacy (PharmD) education and outcomes to contribute to the development of clinical pharmacists responsible for medication-related care of patients with a wide range of conditions, eligible for board certification, and eligible for PGY2 pharmacy residency training.
+The purpose of the PGY-1 Residency Program at Norwalk Hospital is to build on Doctor of Pharmacy (PharmD) education and outcomes to contribute to the development of clinical pharmacists responsible for medication-related care of patients with a wide range of conditions, eligible for board certification, and for PGY-2 pharmacy residency training.

 This is a 12-month post-graduate training program aimed at cultivating and bringing forth highly skilled pharmaceutical care providers.
 Training is built in collaboration with the resident based on his/her interests combining required and elective learning experiences.
-The resident will be an integral part of the medication use process.
 The residency will serve to help the resident develop an in-depth understanding of the clinical, distributive, and administrative aspects of pharmacy practice.
-Through a variety of learning experiences, each resident will gain confidence to effectively function as a member of a multi-disciplinary team.
+Through a variety of learning experiences, each resident will gain confidence to effectively function as a member of a multi-disciplinary team and become an integral part of the medication use process.
 The program will also serve to develop and refine the resident’s writing, presentation, teaching, research, and leadership skills.

 Preceptors

-Dr. Timothy Conboy, PharmD, BCPS – Pharmacy Informatics
+Dr. Timothy Conboy, PharmD, BCPS, MSHI – Pharmacy Informatics

-Dr. Krista Katers, PharmD, BCPS – Health Systems Clinical Services
+Dr. Krista Katers, PharmD, BCPS – Pharmacy Practice Management

 Dr. Danielle Pritchard, PharmD – Medication Safety

-Dr. Mychal Dworet, PharmD, BCPS – Orientation, Critical Care
+Dr. Mychal Dworet, PharmD, BCPS – Orientation, Emergency Medicine

 Dr. Ellen Konpsore, RPh, MBA – Oncology